- Level 5

 - Intakes in session

 There is an acute worldwide shortage of machine learning experts and intense international competition for talent.
 Machine learning is the highest demand growth tech skillset globally

-This micro-credential in Machine Learning Fundamentals will take students with no prior experience* to a stage where they have the skills to be industry-ready upon graduation.
+This Machine Learning Course will take students with no prior experience to a stage where they have the skills to be industry-ready upon graduation.

 Machine Learning (ML) is the process of building, and using, predictive models.
 Artificial Intelligence (AI) is the software that surrounds these predictive models while in use, allowing software applications to become more accurate at predicting outcomes.

 The qualification will focus on the foundations of machine learning including: